 Organ Systems

-In biology, an organ system is a group of organs that work together to perform a specific function or set of functions within an organism’s body.
-The human body has several organ systems that perform different functions, such as digestion, respiration, and circulation.
+An organ system is a group of organs that work together to perform a specific function or set of functions within an organism’s body.

 Respiratory System